rupor-github/ssh-agent-wsl/README.md

 Most importantly, all interaction with the Win32 world happens with the credentials of the user who started the WSL environment.
-In practice, *if you allow someone else to log in to your WSL environment remotely, they may be able to access the SSH keys stored in your Pageant with `weasel-pageant`.* This is a fundamental feature of WSL; if you are not sure of what you're doing, do not allow remote access to your WSL environment (i.e. by starting an SSH server).
+In practice, *if you allow someone else to log in to your WSL environment remotely, they may be able to access the SSH keys stored in your ssh-agent with `ssh-agent-wsl`.* This is a fundamental feature of WSL; if you are not sure of what you're doing, do not allow remote access to your WSL environment (i.e. by starting an SSH server).